By Julie Provost, National Guard Spouse

 Buying your movers snacks and lunch would be a good idea.
 Plan to provide water and another type of drink.
 Also, bring cookies and crackers for them to munch on.
 Then around lunch time ask if they would like anything and if they say yes, run and get a few pizzas.
 Some movers want to do their own lunch, but others would love to have something provided for them.
 Treating your movers kindly is always a good idea.

-If there is something treasured to you and could not easily be replaced, plan to take it with you if you can.
+If there is something treasured by you and could not easily be replaced, plan to take it with you if you can.
 Don’t leave it for the movers to take.
 If you are driving to your next duty station, put it in your car before the movers come.
 That way they can’t accidentally pack the items with everything else.
 If you are going overseas, you will be a bit more limited to what you can take versus what they will have to pack.
 If this is the case and you don’t think you need the item while you are overseas, see if you can leave it with someone in the states while you are gone.

 A little bit of planning will make your pack out experience easier, and you can make your way on to the next step of your PCS.
 And don’t forget to leave a moving company review on PCSgrades.com.
 Each review helps other military families through the relocation process.